Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 [The EL500](https://www.decathlon.com/products/el500-smart-connect-elliptical-exercise-machine-331582),
 as far as I know, is the most affordable Bluetooth-enabled elliptical trainer sold by Decathlon.
-It's not necessary to delve into too much detail: it's an inexpensive machine with multiple resistance settings, a heart rate monitor, and Bluetooth connectivity.
+There's no need to delve into too much detail; it's an affordable machine with multiple resistance settings, a heart rate monitor, and Bluetooth connectivity.

 ![el500-drawing]({{ site.url }}/assets/domyos-el500/domyos-target.jpg)